Population Dynamics on Complex Food Webs: Population Dynamics

 \begin{enumerate} \item \emph{Food web adjacency matrix}.
 We generate it using niche model, where the input parameters are connectance $C$ and size $S$.
 In real cases this is done considering empirical food webs data.

 \item \emph{Competition kernel}.
 We derive the competition kernel $\alpha_{ij}(C)$ from equation \ref{projkernel}.

 \item \emph{Ecological parameters}.
 We fix the parameters $r_i$, $c_i$ and $K_i$:

-\begin{itemize} \item As a first approximation the intrinsic growths $r_i$ are set all equals for all species.
+\begin{itemize} \item As a first approximation the intrinsic growths $r_i$ are set equal from all species.
 This means that in the ideal condition of no competition and infinite resources, all the populations should grow at the same rate.
 Varying these parameters one can simulate the different lifetimes of species and their reproduction strategies.

-\item Setting the carrying capacities $K_i$ of the species means that, in the ideal condition of no interspecific competition ($\alpha_{ij}=0$), the maximum number of individuals per unit of space which are sustainable from the external environment is fixed for every species.
+\item Setting the carrying capacities $K_i$ of the species means that, in the ideal condition of no inter-specific competition ($\alpha_{ij}=0$), the maximum number of individuals per unit of space which are sustainable from the external environment is fixed for every species.

 \item the consuming rates $c_i$ has been set to 0.1 only for basal species.
 This is quite realistic because basal species are, by definition, the species which directly feed on the external environment.